kshulgina/codetta/README.md

 2. Generating an alignment summary file
 3. Inferring the genetic code from the alignment summary file

 Step 1 (profile HMM alignment) is by far the more computationally intensive step of the analysis.
 If you plan to analyze many genomes (or large genomes), we recommend parallelizing across many machines on a computing cluster.
-We provide instructions on how to do this below.
+We provide instructions on how to do this below [TBD].

 If you are looking to reproduce results from [Shulgina & Eddy (2021)](https://www.biorxiv.org/content/10.1101/2021.06.18.448887v1), please follow the README for [Codetta v1.0](https://github.com/kshulgina/codetta/releases/tag/v1.0).
 We can also provide the alignment summary files for any genomes analyzed in Shulgina & Eddy (2021) upon request.